 13.3.
-Co-opted Council Members
+Appointed and co-opted Council Members

-- (a) The Council may co-opt up to five additional Council members with relevant skills and competencies to complement the elected members in accordance with clause 13.1(a)ii.
-Such co-opted members will hold office for a term determined by the current Council up to and including the second meeting of the new Council elected in the next election year following their co-option.
-A co-opted person may stand for office in that election if he or she is eligible. - (b) In addition to any members co-opted under paragraph 13.3(a) above, the Council may co-opt a person in accordance with clause 13.1(a)i to replace an elected Council member who has died or resigned during his or her term.
-Such co-opted member will hold office for a term determined by the current Council, which may be up to the next election.
+- (a) The Appointments Panel may appoint up to three additional Council members with relevant skills and competencies to complement the elected members in accordance with clause 13.1(a)ii.
+Such appointed members will hold office for a term determined by the current Council up to and including the second meeting of the new Council elected in the next election year following their appointment.
+An appointed person may stand for office in that election if he or she is eligible. - (b) In addition to any members appointed under paragraph 13.3(a) above, the Council may co-opt a person in accordance with clause 13.1(a) to replace an elected or appointed Council member who has died or resigned during his or her term.
+Such co-opted member will hold office for a term determined by the current Council, which may be up to the date at which the term of the member being replaced would have expired.
 The co-opted person may stand for office in that election if he or she is eligible. - (c) Where in an election year, fewer than the required number of Council members are elected pursuant to Clause 13.1 (a)i, Council may co-opt a person or persons to fill the vacant seat.
 Such co-opted member will hold office for a term determined by the current Council, which may be up to the next election.
-The co-opted person may stand for office in that election if he or she is eligible. - (d) All co-opted members shall have voting rights on the Council. - (e) When co-opting a person the Council will have regard for his/her competencies and the diversity aims stated in clause 13.2. - (f) All co-opted members shall become financial members of VSA if they are not already - (g) A co-opted Council member may resign in writing addressed to the Chair. - (h) Co-opted Council members may be elected as Council Chair or Deputy Chair under, and hold office in accordance with, clause 13.4(b).
+The co-opted person may stand for office in that election if he or she is eligible. - (d) All appointed or co-opted members shall have voting rights on the Council. - (e) When appointing or co-opting a person the Appointments Panel or the Council, as the case may be, will have regard for his/her competencies and the diversity aims stated in clause 13.2. - (f) All co-opted members shall become financial members of VSA if they are not already. - (g) An appointed or co-opted Council member may resign in writing addressed to the Council Chair. - (h) Appointed or co-opted Council members may be elected as Council Chair or Deputy Chair under, and hold office in accordance with, clause 13.4(b).